Akariiinnn/TheShipGame/README.md

 It will supposedly change in the future, but it should be a multiplayer only game playable in 1v1 and Coop.

-I will maybe add a solo player mode but it is not planned for now.
+I will probably add a solo player mode in tu future but it is not planned for now.

 Have fun with this pre release.

+I do NOT own the images in this game.
+Those are place-over images.

 / Akariiinnn /